jdereg/java-util/README.md

 * **UrlInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
+* 1.20.1
+ * TrackingMap changed so that .put() does not mark the key as accessed.
 * 1.20.0
  * `TrackingMap` added.
 Create this map around any type of Map, and it will track which keys are accessed via .get(), .containsKey(), or .put() (when put overwrites a value already associated to the key).
 Provided by @seankellner.
 * 1.19.3